 Lakehead Public Schools conducted a survey collecting pre-registration information, and parents were asked if they would send their child to school under a Conventional or Adaptive model.
 The responses for the Conventional Model will be the numbers we work with as we staff schools and create online classes.

-If parents would like to change their registration information, they can do so in two ways:
+If parents would like to change their registration information, they can contact the school directly

 A virtual Town Hall session will be held on August 11 to communicate more details of the plan and answer parent questions.
 The session will run from 5 to 6 PM, and a link to the session will be posted on Lakehead Public Schools’ website and social media channels.